httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Priority   = sf-dictionary
 ~~~

-As is the ordinary case for HTTP caching {{?CACHING=I-D.ietf-httpbis-cache}}, a
+An HTTP request with a Priority header field might be cached and re-used for
-response with a Priority header field might be cached and re-used for subsequent
+subsequent requests; see {{?CACHING=I-D.ietf-httpbis-cache}}.
+When an origin
-requests.
-When an origin server generates the Priority response header field
+server generates the Priority response header field based on properties of an
-based on properties of an HTTP request it receives, the server is expected to
+HTTP request it receives, the server is expected to control the cacheability or
-control the cacheability or the applicability of the cached response, by using
+the applicability of the cached response, by using header fields that control
-header fields that control the caching behavior (e.g., Cache-Control, Vary).
+the caching behavior (e.g., Cache-Control, Vary).

 # Reprioritization